go-outside-labs/decentralized-protocols-research/data_availability/celestia.md

 * **Blobs**: data is posted to Celestia's DA layer by using `MsgPayForBlobs` transactions to the core network.
 * **Namespaces**: Celestia partitions the block data into multiple namespaces, one for every application.
 This allows applications to only download their data, and not the data of other applications.
+* **Blockchain cluster:** a group of blockchains that can communicate with each other in a trust-minimized way.
+* **Consensus**: the ordering of txs is agreed upon by a set of validators.
+* **Data availability commitee (DAC)**: permissioned group of nodes responsible for providing da to a blockchain.
+* **Data availability layer**: a blockchain that provides for other types of chains (e.g., rollups).
+* **Data throughput**: a measurement of the data capacity of a blockchain, and calculated by the amount of data that a blockcg

 <br>